-Solid manure that accumulates within corrals would continue to be scraped.
-Dry manure would continue to be stockpiled on-site at existing and proposed manure storage areas and used for bedding; additional manure would be sold and hauled off-site for use as fertilizer and soil amendments.
-Manure solids would be separated from liquids by two solid manure separators, one at the south facility and one at the north facility.
-As reported in the NMP, exported solid manure applied to off-site agricultural fields not owned by the project applicant would increase from 9,300 tons of solid manure from the dairy facility to 49,200 tons of solid manure with the proposed expansion (approximately 41 percent of previously separated solids).
+Solid manure that accumulates within corrals would continue to be scraped and stock piled onsite.
+Dry manure would continue to be used for bedding; additional manure would be sold and hauled off site for use as fertilizer and soil amendments.
+As reported in the NMP, exported solid manure applied to off-site agricultural fields not owned by the project applicant would increase from 12,500 tons of solid manure (currently) to 30,600 tons of solid manure with the proposed expansion (approximately 36 percent of previously separated solids).
 While the exact location of these off-site cropland parcels may vary throughout operations, the disposal of manure at off-site locations and the acreage necessary to properly dispose of manure liquids and solids are accounted for in the project NMP.